 Here are eight important things you need to know about relationships:

-1. Some types of relationship only need to be notified to the Danish Medicines Agency
+1. Some types of relationships only need to be notified to the Danish Medicines Agency

-Not all types of relationship require permission from the Danish Medicines Agency.
-In the following cases, you only need to notify the Danish Medicines Agency of a relationship:
+Not all types of relationships require permission from the Danish Medicines Agency.
+In the following cases, you only need to notify the Danish Medicines Agency prior to a relationship: